Self-Insurance: The Second Important Job For My Emergency Fund

 I fully agree with JL that the key is to run the numbers for your specific situation and not assume one choice is automatically better than the other.
 However, JL’s example (and formula) appears to undervalue inflation benefits over time for principal and interest.
 For example, in his blog post comments he equates rent inflation increases to be equal with inflation increases in property taxes, insurance, and maintenance and thus offset each other.
 However, my data indicates otherwise because the majority of the mortgage payment is P&I which remains the same over time.

 For my large Ohio house, even after reroofing ($13K); completing a $3500 tree trimming; replacing the fridge, dishwasher, air conditioner, furnace, garage door opener, new bathroom floor, and decking (Trex composite); having the whole interior repainted professionally and completing numerous other small repairs and maintenance, I have averaged $3,784 per year over 13.5 years.
-I expect this average to go down now that I have upgraded the primary systems, and when I add insurance, it increases to $4,548 average per year — still significantly less than JL’s $7K figure.
+I expect this average to go down now that I have upgraded the primary systems, and when I add insurance, it increases to $4,548 average per year—still significantly less than JL’s $7K figure.

 My home in Virginia has cost me much less in maintenance and repair ($1635 per year for 10 years).
 In part because I enjoy doing a lot of repairs and maintenance myself, but primarily it’s because I’ve had fewer major system replacements (I did paint the interior, re-roof, replace the gas lines, install new windows, and replace the stove).
+(EDIT: For my calculations I used the national average of $3,000 and deflated it back through time, so it is higher than what I actually paid to account for my personal time invested.).
+See note at bottom on the cost of time and effort as a renter that most people ignore.

 So, while I had a couple of expensive years with repairs and maintenance for both houses (especially those new roofs), the key is that these costs even out over time IF you hold onto your house.
 Those roof shingles usually need replacing only once every 30 years.
-(EDIT: Look for a house with newer systems AND don’t sell your house soon after making major repairs like a new roof — that is just handing value to the buyer that is likely not in the selling price)
+(EDIT: Look for a house with newer systems AND don’t sell your house soon after making major repairs like a new roof—that is just handing value to the buyer that is likely not in the selling price)

 I did not include any costs for upgrades (EDIT: I treat my house like a rental–I am the renter AND the landlord.
 If I wouldn’t pay for an upgrade for other renters, then I am not paying for it for myself).
 I find most upgrades (such as an upgraded bathroom or basement renovation) tend to be net financial losers as they rarely return full value for the cost in increased home value, especially when you look at opportunity costs of using that money elsewhere.

-These returns get better with each year as the mortgage payment typically grows at a much slower rate than rents do and homes tend to increase in value – on average around 3.5% to 3.8% per year.
+These returns get better with each year as the mortgage payment typically grows at a much slower rate than rents do and homes tend to increase in value—on average around 3.5% to 3.8% per year.

 Again, real estate is local.
 My home in Arlington, VA has increased in value by ~48% since 2013 (avg 4.6% per year) while my home in Dayton, OH has increased ~37% since 2009 (avg 2.4% per year).
 But I am not selling either house any time soon as I am enjoying how inflation is my friend in both markets.